Enjoy life and try not to worry. Focus on the present moment.

 The sunflower in the drawing above is for hidden disabilities such as not being able to talk, or hear or a learning disability or anxiety or depression.

-As I get older and wiser, I think of every relationship whether it’s family, a friend or a romantic relationship as if they are teachers.
+• As I get older and wiser, I think of every relationship whether it’s family, a friend or a romantic relationship as if they are teachers.
 When I was in school, at the end of the school year, teachers went out of my life.
 I learned a lot from them and what I learned made a big impact and will last a lifetime.
 A friendship or a romantic relationship may not last long, but I have learned something from everyone who has come into my life.
 If a relationship doesn’t last, it doesn’t mean I did anything wrong, it just means the relationship served its purpose and time, and it is time to move on to the next phase to learn something new from other people.
 If a friendship or romantic relationship doesn’t last for you, don’t blame yourself for why it ended, just think about what you learned and apply it to the next relationship.

-Sometimes people may come back into your life to teach you something new, but if they don’t respect you or fit in with your values, it’s best to let let them go.
+Sometimes people may come back into your life to teach you something new, but if they don’t respect you or fit in with your values, it’s best to let them go.

 .

-My old Permobil power wheelchair was donated to the ALS Association.
+• My old Permobil power wheelchair was donated to the ALS Association.
 I’m so happy someone who needs it is going to be able to use it.

-It’s so easy to focus on what’s going wrong instead of what’s going right in life so I decided to list what I am grateful for.
+• It’s so easy to focus on what’s going wrong instead of what’s going right in life so I decided to list what I am grateful for.
 I am grateful that:

 I am a survivor of cerebral palsy and breast cancer and thankful for my health overall.